 Meet the Partners

-Discover the many partners where you may be undertaking your training.
+Discover the many partner schools where you may undertake your training.

-Click on one of the schools or colleges list below to find out more information.
+Click on one of the schools or colleges listed below for more information.

 Ceredigion Local Education Authority

 Ceredigion Local Authority maintains 36 primary schools.
 About 25% of the Authority’s primary schools have 50 pupils or fewer on roll.
 In most of these schools, Welsh is the main medium of the life and work of the school.
 At secondary level the Authority promotes 4 comprehensive schools, varying in size from 550 pupils to 1200 pupils.
 The Authority also maintains one 3-16 school and two 3-19 schools.
 These schools provide education for pupils from three years old to sixteen and nineteen years old, respectively.
 Approximately 9,500 pupils attend the Authority’s schools.

 In order to cater for children with special educational needs, the Authority has a wide